Legal requirements relating to packaging for international transit

 ASTM D4169 Performance Testing for Shipping Containers

-The transit testing protocol used globally and common for electronics, pharma, and high-value goods.
+ASTM D4169 is the transit testing protocol used globally and common for electronics, pharma, and high-value goods.
 It simulates:

 - Vibration